je2dz/VB-Active-Directory/README.md

 ## Conclusion

 In this project, I utilized VirtualBox to create three virtual machines.
 The first VM was Windows Server 2019 that served as the Domain Controller, DHCP, and Active Directory popluated with 1000 users.
-Once the networking configurations were complete for the server, I then created two more VMs and connected them to an internal network using Active Directory.
+Once the networking configurations were complete for the server, I then created two more VMs and integrated them to an internal network using Active Directory.
 I found the intial setup for the two Windows machines fairly straightforward; however, I did encounter difficulties by adding the additional goal of connecting an Ubuntu VM to Active Directory.
+After researching and testing I was able to find a solution that successfully fixed the problem and have created a project showing how Active Directory can provide a centralized management of user accounts, computers, and other network resources.

 ![AD Computers](https://i.imgur.com/yGbJT3Il.png)
 ![DHCP Reservations](https://i.imgur.com/BHs2LzLl.png)
 ![AD Users](https://i.imgur.com/CG0Pu8vl.png)

 <br />

 ## Credits

-This project was based on YouTube content created by [Josh Madakor](https://www.youtube.com/watch?v=MHsI8hJmggI&t=8s).
+This project was based off YouTube content created by [Josh Madakor](https://www.youtube.com/watch?v=MHsI8hJmggI&t=8s).